trex-paxos/trex-paxos-jvm/README.md

 To use this library:

 * You will need to implement the `Journal` interface to persist the state of the algorithm.
 This can be tables (or documents or key-values) in the database that your application uses.
-That allows you to run a database transaction.
+That allows you to run a database transaction across the state of the algorithm and the state of your main application business logic.
 * At this time you will need to set up the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
 * This library is designed to be transport agnostic.
 Examples of plugging in network transport as either QUIC, TCP and